bj4rnee/DeformBot/README.md

 # Known Bugs
 - invalid argument error embed on discord refers to twitter
 - pictures with alpha channel can be buggy sometimes
+- blur argument must be placed before noise
+- the output of a slash command can be flipped vertically

 # Credits
 [@rupansh](https://github.com/rupansh) for the idea